gum84/Megadrive-/Choosing-a-microcontroller.md

 ```

 ### ATtiny24/44/84(A)
 **On ATtinyX4 most features are supported**.
-The only exception is that **RIGHT and LEFT cannot be used, so we resort to using UP and DOWN to cycle through the available modes.
+The only exception is that **RIGHT and LEFT cannot be used**, so we resort to using UP and DOWN to cycle through the available modes.

 The connection layout is derived from that of the Seb/D4s mod, so that **if you already have a properly-wired socket in you console, you will just need to add a few wires** and replace the chip to get the new features.
 The wires to be added are all those coming from the controller pad port.
 ```